sidinfinity/Security-Camera/index.md

 # First Milestone

 My first milestone was pre-processing my dataset and getting it ready for training.
-The dataset I used
+The dataset I used came with a text file that showed where to place the bounding boxes.
+I used a class called GenerateXml that I found online.
+I went through my annotation text file and created an instance of the class for each

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}